-Another line of works that closely related to ours is constrained clustering.
-It usually incorporates must-link or cannot-link constraints~\cite{basu2004active,wagstaff2001constrained,basu2008constrained,zhang2020framework,manduchi2021deep} that indicate clustering assignments.
-Nonetheless, theses constraints are sampled from labels as a prior knowledge which significantly limits the application of these algorithms in real-world scenarios.

-In this work, we study how to utilize contemporary LLMs for inferring sentence relationships in order to guide clustering.
-A concurrent work~\cite{wang2023goaldriven} also utilizes LLMs for clustering by assigning instances to different explanations.
+\textbf{Clustering with Relations.} Clustering with relations has been explored in different situations.
+To start with, spectral clustering~\cite{donath1972algorithms,cheeger1970lower} makes use of similarity matrix where each entry measures the similarity between a pair of data.
+More recently, several works in deep clustering utilize relational supervision~\cite{yang2016joint,gatcluster2020,van2020scan,chang2017deep} via pseudo-labelling which could be noisy.
+Another line of works that is closely related to ours is constrained clustering.
+It usually incorporates pairwise must-link or cannot-link constraints~\cite{basu2004active,wagstaff2001constrained,basu2008constrained,zhang2020framework,manduchi2021deep}.
+Nonetheless, these constraints are often sampled from labels as a prior which significantly limits its application in our scenario.
+In this work, we study how to utilize contemporary API-based LLMs to infer relations.